Cignal TV: Cignal

 Cignal is the company's flagship brand operates as a direct-to-home satellite service.

 SatLite

 SatLite is a digital prepaid pay TV service launched on January 12, 2018.
 It offers budget-sized lineup of channels with a similarity of Cignal's channel lineup, and is only catered to low income households and rural communities.
 SatLite uses Koreasat 7, the satellite transponder previously used by the now-defunct Dream Satellite TV prior to the end of 2017.

 Television channels

-Following the launch of its satellite TV service in 2009, Cignal TV has been establishing its own cable television channels, as well as free-to-air channels.
+Following the launch of its satellite TV service in 2009, Cignal TV has been establishing its own cable television channels.

-Free-to-air channels

-TV5

-TV5 (formerly known as ABC) is the flagship broadcast asset of TV5 Network, where Cignal TV serves as the main content provider.
-Founded on June 19, 1960, it is branded as the Kapatid (Sibling) Network.

-Its programming includes news and information shows from News5, sports programming produced by One Sports, anime, teleserye, soap operas, foreign dramas and cartoons, movie blocks, comedy and gag shows, game shows, as well as informative, talk shows, musicals, reality, and variety shows.

-One Sports

-One Sports is a free television sports channel owned by Nation Broadcasting Corporation (NBC), where Cignal TV serves as its primary content provider.
-It was launched on March 8, 2020.
-One Sports serves as a sports channel for TV5 with its programs primarily produced by its sports division of the same name.
-It was formerly called 5 Plus, when it was launched on January 13, 2019 and AksyonTV, a Filipino-language news and public affairs channel launched by TV5 in 2011–2019.